Citywide Permit Parking Zones

 Once the parking study is available, a revised final petition will be formally addressed to each resident of the proposed Permit Parking Zone showing the established boundary and parking restrictions (hours, days of restriction, number of permits, etc.).
 Support of at least 75% of residents is needed to continue.

 Step 4.
-Traffic Commission & Council Approval
+Mobility Commission & Council Approval

 Step 5.
 Signage & Enforcement If approved, appropriate signage will be installed within 60 days.
 Enforcement will begin within 120 days, during which time residents will need to obtain parking permits.